-Whether you’re buying your first home, renewing a mortgage or tapping into your homes equity, finding the right mortgage can be overwhelming.
+Mortgages are complex, whether you’re buying your first home, renewing a mortgage or tapping into your homes equity, finding the right mortgage can be overwhelming.
 With countless mortgage products from various lenders, there’s no “one size fits all” solution.

-At mfactory, we provide a personalized mortgage journey detailing every step of the way, ensuring you secure the mortgage that’s the perfect fit for your needs.
+At m factory, we provide a personalized mortgage journey detailing every step of the way, ensuring you secure the mortgage that’s the perfect fit for your needs.

-Buying a Home can be overwhelming, that’s why we work with everyone involved, from the Realtor, Home Inspector, Lawyer, Parents, and anyone involved in your mortgage journey.
+Buying a Home can be overwhelming, that’s why we work with everyone involved, from the Realtor, Home Inspector, Lawyer, and anyone involved in your mortgage journey.

 A mortgage is a loan used to purchase a property or used to access equity against the value of a property you already own.
 It is a secured loan, meaning the property itself serves as collateral.